DebadityaPal/RoBERTa-NL2SQL/README.md

 # Data Agnostic RoBERTa-based Natural Language to SQL Query Generation
 This repo contains the code for NL2SQL paper titled "Data Agnostic RoBERTa-based Natural Language to SQL Query Generation".
-The link to which is https://arxiv.org/abs/2010.05243
+The link to which is: https://arxiv.org/abs/2010.05243

 Our code was based on the previous works introduced in the paper "Content Enhanced BERT-based Text-to-SQL Generation", the code to which can be found [here](https://github.com/guotong1988/NL2SQL-RULE).
 Feel free to experiment with the models.

 ## Getting Started